 Sometimes the world has this strange way of sliding by as thought we are sailing smoothly on a still lake.
 It allows us to watch time pass in slow motion and a great stillness embraces us.
 Those are the photographic moments I treasure and wish for every day in the big fast city.

-the river of humanity~ a never ending dance
+the never ending flow

 They come and they go, the are born, they grow, they get old, they die, some say they are reborn, to live again, to age again and to die again.
 This begs the most obvious and age old question: “why are we here?”